diypa571/dpkg-deb/readme.txt

 There are so many video tutorials on youtube showing us how to create  Debian packages.
 I have watched many of these tutorials.
-Now I write my own easy, short way to crate the .deb file.
+Now I write my own easy, short way to crate a .deb file.
 We should already have gcc, g++ installed... gcc -v
 If not installed, run this command